The Power of Multi-Step Vizing Chains: Types of multi-step Vizing chains

+Otherwise, if we do not truncate $BP$, we have to choose $F_1$ accordingly: if $BP$ ends at a vertex that is not $w_{1,i}$ nor $u_1$, then we can set $F_1 = M$ and $P_1 = (u_1w_{1,k}, BP)$.
+Note that this will always be the case in Applications~\ref{sec:app2, sec:app3, sec:dynCol}, since here we do not allow $BP$ to overlap with the fan.
+For completeness, we describe how to construct the chains in the other cases anyways.
+Otherwise, if it ends at $u_1$, we set $F_1 = M|(i+1)$ and $P_1 = (u_1w_{1,i+1},R(BP))$, where $R(BP)$ is the reversal of $BP$ i.e.\ the edges considered in the opposite order.
+Finally, if it ends at $w_{1,i}$, we set $F_1 = M|i$ and $P_1 = (u_1w_{1,i},R(BP))$.

 We can use Lemma~\ref{lma:fan2} to extend a (multi-step) Vizing chain: given an $i$-step Vizing chain ending at an edge $e = u_iv_i$ and a point $u_i$, we can extend this Vizing chain to an $(i+1)$-step Vizing chain by applying the lemma above to $e$ such that we either avoid or reuse the colours of the bichromatic path of the last Vizing chain used to get there.
 Namely, in case $1)$ we pick an available colour at $u$ that is not $\kappa_1$ or $\kappa_2$ to use in the construction of the bichromatic path.
-Such a colour must exist since $u$ is incident to at most $\Delta-1$ coloured edges, and one of these edges must be coloured $\kappa_2$.
+Such a colour has to exist since $u$ is incident to at most $\Delta-1$ coloured edges, and one of these edges has to be coloured $\kappa_2$.
 In case $2)$, we pick $\kappa_1$ as the available colour at $u$ so that we get a $(\kappa_1, \kappa_2)$-bichromatic path.
 In case $3)$, we can construct an augmenting Vizing chain using a bichromatic path of length 0, and so we do this.
-Finally, we choose the fans and bichromatic paths similarly to above, when we construct the $(i+1)$'th Vizing chain.

 In this way, we can extend our $i$-step Vizing chain to an $(i+1)$-step Vizing chain such that the fan is (almost always) certain to never overlap the Vizing chain used to reach $u$.
 We will refer to the extension described above as \emph{extending the multi-step Vizing chain via Lemma~\ref{lma:fan2}}.
-For a specific multi-step Vizing chain, we cannot guarantee that we have many choices of $u$ such that the $(i+1)$th bichromatic path does not overlap with the multi-step Vizing chain used to go there.
+For a specific multi-step Vizing chain, we cannot guarantee that we have many choices of $u$ such that the $(i+1)^{\textrm{th}}$ bichromatic path does not overlap with the multi-step Vizing chain used to go there.
 However, when we consider many choices of multi-step Vizing chains at the same time, we can provide such a guarantee.

 In Section~\ref{sec:app2}, we will show that for any uncoloured edge $e$ there exists an augmenting, non-overlapping multi-step Vizing chain of size at most $O(\poly(\Delta)\log n)$.
 As will be evident from the proof, if the chain is long we will have many choices for how to pick the augmenting Vizing chain.
 This allows us to consider multiple edges at once and choose augmenting Vizing chains that do not overlap, so that we may colour multiple edges in parallel.
 To formalise this choice, we introduce the notion of \emph{family-avoiding} Vizing chains.